sosreport/sos/README.md

 ## Reporting bugs

-Please report bugs via the mailing list or by opening an issue in the [GitHub Issue Tracker][5]
+Please report bugs by opening an issue in the [GitHub Issue Tracker][4].

 ## Chat